+The difference between the project's sources of funds (excluding AHP subsidy) and uses of funds is the project's need for subsidy, which is the maximum amount of the AHP subsidy the project may receive.
 The Bank will deny AHP funds to an application, even if the application's score was high enough to be funded, if the Bank, in its sole discretion, determines that the project does not meet the Bank's established feasibility guidelines, the project does not demonstrate a need for AHP subsidy, or proposed costs are not reasonable and customary in light of industry standards for the project's type, location, and long-term financial needs.
-In addition, the Bank, in its sole discretion, may determine that certain development costs or operating expenses are not eligible for funding.
+In addition, the Bank, in its sole discretion, may determine that certain development costs are not eligible for funding.
 To make these determinations, the Bank may request an independent third-party review of any aspect of a project's feasibility or proposed costs, to be completed at the Sponsor's expense.

 To demonstrate a need for subsidy, a project, or units in a project, may not be substantially completed, as determined by the Bank, before approval for AHP funds.
 The Bank defines substantial completion of a new construction or acquisition rehabilitation project as the completion of more than 50% of the construction or rehabilitation work.
+For an acquisition-only project, substantial completion is defined as the transfer of ownership prior to the AHP award date.
 For a Homeownership Project that includes the purchase of an owner-occupied unit or the rehabilitation of an owner-occupied unit, an individual unit will not be eligible for AHP funds if it has been purchased or rehabilitation work, respectively, has been complete before the AHP funds were approved.